Discover more from The Shortcut

 4. If you start feeling sick, stop

 This may seem obvious, but if you take any advice from this article, let it be this: stop playing PSVR 2 if you start to feel sick.
-It can be tempting to ignore any feelings of nauseous that may arise, but pushing through it is not a good idea.
+It can be tempting to ignore any feelings of nausea that may arise, but pushing through it is not a good idea.
 You’re likely to prolong any motion sickness you may have, and it could result in hours, if not days, of feeling rather sorry for yourself.
-It’s not simply worth it.
+It’s simply not worth it.

 5. Don’t play PSVR 2 if you’re tired